26 Little-Known Todoist Features

 “Even though I knew it existed, I only recently started using “project calendar feeds”.
 Specifically, I have a project where I list all my financial obligations.
 So far I’ve been using a filter that would give me an overview within Todoist of what’s coming in the next 7 days.
 But now with a project calendar feed, I’m able to see a weekly or monthly overview of everything within Fantastical.”

 You can even share project feeds with others so they can follow along in their own calendars too.
-At Doist, we use this feature to share the content calendar for Ambition & Balance and our product roadmaps for Todoist and Twist.
+At Doist, we use this feature to share the content calendar for Inspiration and our product roadmaps for Todoist and Twist.

-18. Customize your daily/weekly goals & turn on Vacation Mode to preserve your goal streaks
+22. Customize goals and turn on Vacation Mode to preserve goal streaks

 Todoist’s Karma system gamifies your productivity by awarding you points for how much you complete, docking points for tasks that are overdue, and keeping track of your daily and weekly task streaks.
 Building up daily and weekly task streaks can be a fun and addicting way to ensure you’re making progress on your tasks every day.